paomian/clojure-china/README.md

 #Clojure-china

-This is the source code of Clojure China website.
+- This is the source code of Clojure China website.
+- **Now please look the branch which name is development**

 ## Prerequisites